Statick/RecoverOrphanFields/README.md

 the override instructions supported by this script are

 ```
++ (plus sign) : force overwrite this frame if it was found but removed as a false positive
-- (minus sign) : do not overwrite this frame (use this to clean up false positives)
+- (minus sign) : ignore this frame (use this to manually remove false positives)
 b : overwrite this frame by interpolating the bottom field from the original frame
 t : overwrite this frame by interpolating the top field from the original frame
-v : use a new threshold value, the new value must be a number and must come after the v and after a space
+s : use this sens value for this frame (specify the value after a space)
-+ (plus sign) : interpolate a new frame from the IVTC output rather than the original fields
 ```

 ```
 # example usage
-# do not overwrite frame 1500
+# ignore frame 1500
 1500 -

+# force frame 2600 to be overwritten despite false positive detection
+2600 +

 # overwrite frame 1700 with the bottom field and frame 1800 with the top field
 1700 b
 1800 t

-# use threshold of 20 for frames 5000 - 8000
+# use sens of 22 for frames 5000 - 8000
-R 5000 8000 v 20
+R 5000 8000 s 22

 ```